ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 Looping from one of these linking passes to the next is the second form of *cascading*.
-In this kind of cascading, pairwise matches are not resolved to respect transitivity or other clustering structure restrictions before moving to the next iteration.
+In this kind of cascading, pairwise matches are not resolved to respect any clustering structure restrictions before moving to the next iteration.
 See the top level of the pipeline schema for the other kind of cascading.